HSUAN221/NTUSTCFDLAB/README.md

 <pre><code>
 mpirun -np A ./sol0
 </code></pre>
-where A is the number of process
+where A is the number of processor